supphawit/the-island-quiz/README.md

 - Stores the player's name and score history locally on the device.
 - Includes a History button that allows the user to view their past game results.

+### 8. Responsive Mobile-First Design
+- The application is built with a mobile-first approach, ensuring a seamless and optimized experience on mobile devices and responsive layouts on larger screens.

 ## Installation and Running the Application

 Follow these steps to run the application locally: